How to Care for a Gastrostomy-Jejunostomy Tube

 Medication or FeedingYour doctor or nurse will give you instructions through what port medications and feedings should be given.
 Be sure to follow their instructions carefully.
 Do not mix medications unless you are instructed to do so by your doctor.

 Protecting the Tube

-Keep your child from pulling on his / her tube.
-There are several different ways of securing a G-J tub.
+Keep your child from pulling on their tube.
+There are several different ways of securing a G-J tube.
 Your child's doctor or nurse will discuss these with you.
 Here are some suggestions:

 - Keep the tube taped or pinned to the diaper or shirt.